- Apply Now

 |Patricia & Greg Moss OSU-Cascades||OSU-Cascades - 12 credits min, 6 credits at OSU-Cascades, 2.50 GPA|

-|Peoples Family||OSU-Cascades - 6 credits min, Health Sciences including Psychology, Human Development and Family Sciences, biology, Exercise and Sport Science and similar, financial need, first generation, US citizen, 3.20 GPA|
+|Peoples Family||OSU-Cascades - 6 credits min, Health Sciences including Psychology, Human Development and Family Sciences, Biology, Exercise and Sport Science and similar, financial need, first generation, US citizen, 3.20 GPA|

 |Rane Johnson/Microsoft||OSU-Cascades - 12 credits min, 6 credits at OSU-Cascades, Computer Science, Technology, Engineering, Mathematics, financial need, public high school from Oregon or SW Washington, contribute to a diverse campus community, preference to underrepresented females, 2.50 GPA|

-|Wayne and Beverly Gaskins Endowed||OSU-Cascades - 12 credits min, 6 credits at OSU-Cascades, Deserving students, 2.50 GPA|
+|Wayne and Beverly Gaskins Endowed||OSU-Cascades - 12 credits min, 6 credits at OSU-Cascades, deserving students, 2.50 GPA|

-November 1 - Early Notification Deadline To be considered for OSU’s early action (non-binding) notification pool for admission and merit-based scholarship awarding, students must complete the OSU Application for Admission (including all scholarship questions).
+November 1 - Early Action Deadline To be considered for OSU’s early action (non-binding) notification pool for admission and merit-based scholarship awarding, students must complete the OSU Application for Admission (including all scholarship questions).
 Honors College also makes offers during this Early Notification Pool.